bhdouglass/clickable/docs/getting-started.rst

 Running on the Desktop
 ----------------------

-Running the app on the desktop just requires you to run ``clickable --desktop``.
+Running the app on the desktop just requires you to run ``clickable desktop``.
 This is not as complete as running the app on your phone, but it can help speed up development.